Every place in New Zealand is covered by both a General electorate and a Māori electorate. An electorate is a voting area for parliamentary elections.

 The Māori electoral population is calculated using a statutory formula.
 This population includes:

-- plus a proportion of persons of Māori descent who are not registered as electors
+- plus a proportion of people of Māori descent who are not registered as electors

-- plus a proportion of persons of Māori descent who are under the age of 18.
+- plus a proportion of people of Māori descent who are under the age of 18.

-The General electoral population is the ordinarily resident population shown in the last census less the Māori electoral population.
+The General electoral population is the ordinarily resident population at the last census minus the Māori electoral population.

-- divides the South Island General electoral population by 16 (this result provides the average electoral population for South Island electorates and is referred to as the South Island quota)
+- divides the South Island General electoral population by 16 (this provides the average electoral population for South Island General electorates and is referred to as the South Island quota)

 - divides the Māori electoral population by the South Island quota to work out the number of Māori electorates, and